agsb/minute/docs/Minute.md

 ## Alternative Frequency

+_"In the second edition of the Oxford English dictionary, there are approximately 600,000 word forms defined."_

 _"The Webster's Third New International Dictionary, Unabridged, together with its 1993 Addenda Section, includes some 470,000 entries."_

 _"The Oxford English Dictionary estimates that there are around 170,000 words in current use, with an additional 47,000 obsolete words."_

-_"In the second edition of the Oxford English dictionary, there are approximately 600,000 word forms defined."_

 _"The average English vocabulary is around 20,000 to 35,000 words."_

+_"Native speakers of English use around 2,000 to 3,000 words in daily life."_

 The NGSL 1.2 lists 2809 words to cover almost of 90% of all corpus of about 273.613.534 occurences of words.